How to Start a Travel Blog in 2017 (UPDATE: March 7th 2017)

 How to Start a Travel Blog; A 5 Step Guide to How You Can Start a Travel Blog in Less Than 30 minutes…

 Blogging changed my life, I went from being a broke English teacher in Asia to making over a million dollars, buying properties in London and Bangkok, Thailand, traveling to almost every country in the world, and now truly being free.
 That’s my honest story.I get invited to luxury hotels in every corner of the world, get offers to keynote conferences from Algeria, to Dublin to Hungary.
 TV shows, free gear, respect in my field.
 All from my blog.
-Starting my travel blog changed my life.
+Starting my travel blog changed my life, now I want to show you guys how to start a travel blog too.

 In this article, I’ll teach you how to start a travel blog in about 30 minutes tops, and for less than $70 total.
 Get ready to change your life….